INFORMATION SHEET REGARDING THE PROCESSING OF PERSONAL INFORMATION

 INFORMATION PROCESSING PURPOSES

-Personal information will be gathered for the purposes of fulfilling requirements linked to contractual obligations toward the interested parties, as well as civil and fiscal legal obligations, bookkeeping, invoicing and credit control requirements, and for the purposes of sending informational, explanatory and promotional notifications and documentation.
+Personal information will be gathered for the purposes of fulfilling requirements linked to contractual obligations toward the interested parties, as well as civil and fiscal legal obligations, bookkeeping, invoicing and credit control requirements, and for the purposes of marketing, sending informational, explanatory and promotional notifications and documentation.

 TYPES OF DATA PROCESSED